Only this pageAll pages

 Until next week you should...

-• setup a repository for your project following the instructions given here
+• Set up a repository for your project following the instructions given here

-• conduct a literature review according to the instructions given here
+• Conduct a literature review according to the instructions given here

-• document your findings on the literature review according to the instructions of above
+• Document your findings on the literature review according to the instructions of above

-• complete the assignment in the following notebook:
+• Complete the assignment in the following notebook:

 • Assignment Notebook